pimcore/advanced-object-search/README.md

 - Before starting, the configuration file has to be set up correctly:
   - add Elasticsearch host(s)
   - configure index prefix
+- call Pimcore command `advanced-object-search:update-mapping` for creating mappings and `advanced-object-search:re-index` for indexing data for the first time.

 ### GUI
 GUI for creating searches against ES index with